masak/emmabot/README.md

   also **report what** since yesterday **has changed**: Rakudo, the module itself, or both.

+* Also as part of the failure message, the backend(s) should be reported.

 * Many modules fail today that didn't fail yesterday.
 The bot tells the channel, but without flooding the channel; it **links to a text file** with a list of failing modules.